axibase/atsd-jdbc-test/README.md

 $ mvn clean test
 ```

 To run tests, you have to choose (or create) your own ATSD metrics.
 A test phase requires a set of test properties listed below.
 You need to fill the file `src/test/resources/dev.properties` with your metrics.
-The following properties are mandatory:
+The following properties are required.

 ```properties
 axibase.tsd.driver.jdbc.url=<ATSD_URL | host:port | >